cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### allAges

-The `allAges` parameter can be used to filter out events and places that are (not) suitable for all ages.
+The `allAges` field can be used to filter out events and places that are (not) suitable for all ages.

 **Applicable on endpoints**